sivaganeshthotasl/roboshop_documentation/Catalogue.md

 ```
 useradd --system --home /app --shell /sbin/nologin --comment "Roboshop system user" roboshop

+👉 useradd roboshop

+Creates a new user named roboshop

+👉 --system

+--> Creates a system user (not a normal login user)

+--> Used for services/applications

+--> Usually has no password & limited permissions

+👉 --home /app

+--> Sets home directory as /app

+--> Your application files will live here

+👉 --shell /sbin/nologin

+--> This user cannot login to the server
+--> No SSH access

+✔ Security improvement

+👉 --comment "Roboshop system user"

+--> Just a description (for humans/admins)

 ```

-The roboshop user is a service (daemon) user used only to run the application.
-It is not intended for logging into the server.

-The username roboshop is chosen because it matches the project name.
+✅ Simple meaning (one line)

+👉 This command creates a secure, non-login user to run your application

 **Note: "We create a system user like roboshop to run applications with limited privileges.
 Running applications as root is risky because any vulnerability can compromise the entire system.
 Using a dedicated user follows the principle of least privilege and improves security."**

+**🔴Why shouldn't we run application as root?**

+Root = full control of the system

+**If your app runs as root:**

+👉 Any bug or attack = full server compromise

+⚠️ Example

+**If attacker hacks your app:**

+As root → can delete everything:

+--> Can access all files

+--> Can install malware

+--> Can control entire server

+**✅ Running as roboshop user**

+**Now same attack:**

+--> Limited permissions

+--> Can access only /app

+--> Cannot damage OS

+--> Cannot touch other services

+✔ Damage is contained

+The username roboshop is chosen because it matches the project name.

 We store the application in a standard location, as per the organization’s common practice.